XORaur0n/Notes/Notes/Network Analysis/SSL Renegotiation Attacks.md

-HTTPS, unlike HTTP is a stateful protocol - meaning it incorporates encryption in the form of TLS & SSL.
+HTTPS, unlike HTTP is much more secure - meaning it incorporates encryption in the form of TLS & SSL.

 -----------------------------------------